wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 > At that time the government of their planet wanted to destroy those who had created the humans.

 This is a small but crucial sentence in the Raëlian canon, not to be mentioned again.
-The infamous myths about a pantheon of younger Gods fighting another pantheon of older Gods fully comes to fruition here.
+The infamous myths about a pantheon of younger Gods fighting another pantheon of older Gods fully comes to fruition here, the so called "Theomachy".

 ## A quick recap